keisersoze/matrix_cpp/README.md

 ##DESIGN

+In this section we explain the design
 ###Decorator design pattern

 Our matrix template has been designed with the decorator pattern.
 In particular we have implemented this pattern using the dynamic polymorphism offered by c++ :

-* matrix_impl: is the interface for the base matrix class and the decorator classes.
+* `matrix_impl` is the interface for the base matrix class and the decorator classes.

-* base_matrix_impl: has two integers r and c that represent row and column numbers, and a vector data, of type E, which contains the elemnts of the matrix.
+* `base_matrix_impl` own the concrete data of the matrix.
+Has two integers r and c that represent row and column numbers, and a vector data, of type E, which contains the elements of the matrix.

-* transposed_matrix_impl:
+* `transposed_matrix_impl`
         the decoration class for the transposed matrix which has a pointer to the decorated matrix;
-        it overrides the accessors calling the same methods to the wrapped matrix with inverted input.
+        it overrides the accessors calling the same methods to the decorated matrix with inverted input.

-* diagonal_impl:
+* `diagonal_impl`
-        the decoration class for the transposed matrix which has a shared pointer to the decorated matrix;
+        the decoration class for the vector which contains the diagonal elements of the decorated matrix;
         it is a vector (a matrix with r rows and 1 column) accessing elements of the decorated matrix which are on diagonal positions; note that its rows are the minimum between rows and columns of the decorated matrix.

-* diagonal_matrix_impl:
+* `diagonal_matrix_impl`
-        the diagonal matrix is an unmodifyable matrix which returns ```0```s on non-diagonal positions;
+        the decoration class for the unmodifyable matrix which returns 0's on non-diagonal positions;
         it must be used with the keyword ```const``` upon copy even if the keyword ```auto``` is used; otherwise the user risks to cause an "Unmodifyable matrix" error.

-* submatrix_matrix_impl:
+* `submatrix_matrix_impl`
         a decoration of the matrix class, which has a shared pointer to the decorated matrix;
         it is a vector which accesses a portion of elements of the decorated matrix. its creator takes two pairs of ```<int>```s which refer to the positions of the first and last elements of the matrix;
         its default creator returns a decoration of the matrix with all the elements; it gives therefore no error, but it is not advisable to do so as it lengthen the chain of decorations;

 ###Shared pointers
-In our design we decided to use smart ponters over raw pointers to manage lifetime of the objects, thus preventing memory leaks from unexpected behaviours from user's program.**FIL**è ok?
+In our design we decided to use smart ponters over raw pointers to manage lifetime of the objects, thus preventing memory leaks from unexpected behaviours from user's program.

-Once we decided to use smart pointers we discussed the advantages / disadvantages between two possibile implemetations
+Once we decided to use smart pointers we discussed the advantages / disadvantages between two possible implementations: `std::shared_ptr` and `std::unique_ptr`.

 ###PIMPL idiom
 The PIMPL Idiom (Pointer to IMPLementation) is a technique for implementation hiding in which a public class wraps a structure or class that cannot be seen outside the library the public class is part of.

-We adopted PIMPL to
+We adopted PIMPL to hide the management of the smart pointers inside the wrapper class `matrix` thus offering a better usability.

-The file matrix.h contains the classes matrix and matrix_temp.
-The matrix_temp class has been created to avoid making a deep copy invoking the copy constructor:
-It does things in this way so that other thing is accomplished. <-inglese per "fa cose" **FIL**

 ###Iterators

 The file iterator.h contains things.
 They do things in this way so that other things are done. **FIL**

 Errors are const char *, thrown to inform the user. **FIL**

+###Pros and cons